daemyn/restplate/README.md

 A simple boilerplate to build a quick and basic REST API, using Node.js, MongoDB and JWT for authentication.

 ## Features
-In order to kick start a simple yet robust REST API, this project offers the following features:
+In order to kick start a simple yet robust REST API (thanks to its simple/straight forward structure), this project offers the following features:
-- Feature one
-- Feature two
-- Feature three
+- Make your endpoints in few simple steps
+- Define your models and make your CRUD quickly using Mongoose
+- Protect your endpoints and use JWT to ask for Authorization
+- Easy Unit/E2E Tests to implement

+## Goal and orientation
+This boilerplate is intended for beginners and junior developers (Seniors might find a use of it), hence the code is meant to be simple and explicit.
+- Most of the code is commented for more context (if necessary)
+- No TypeScript; only JavaScript with some ES6 features
+- Simple folder structure but easy to adjust if needed
+- Usage of basic, common and popular libraries (for good documentation, community and support)

 ## Quick start